andimoto/diy-office-balance-board/README.md

   - board (nice size is 50x30)
   - screw inserts (use whatever you like to assemble the cups)
   - printed cups
+  - 3 tennis balls (depending how much cups are used on center line)
+  - 2 softballs

 scad File is available for customization.